YusufBilalOzkaya/Companysimulator/README.md

 string.h (String Handling): Performs safe memory copying (strcpy), length calculations (strlen), and buffer manipulation for dynamic string storage.

+--------------(For users who do not wish to compile the source code, a pre-compiled .exe file is included within the project files)----------------

 ⚙️ Compilation and Installation
 You can compile and run this project on any system with a C compiler (GCC, Clang, or MSVC).